by Eric B. Hare

 the road we

-passed the two
+passed the first

-where I saw the
+I saw the

 punishment of